pilgrimtabby/orwell/README.md

 # Orwell

 Block and unblock websites to maximize productivity.

-Compatible with MacOS only, but would probably work on Linux with a few tweaks.
+Compatible with Linux (tested on Ubuntu 20.04 LTS) and MacOS (tested on MacOS Ventura).

 I wrote this program for personal use and there might be bugs; feel free to add an issue or pull request.